Hokkaido: Feudal Japan

-There were numerous revolts by the Ainu against the feudal rule.
+There were numerous revolts by the Ainu against feudal rule.
 The last large-scale resistance was Shakushain's revolt in 1669–1672.
 In 1789, a smaller movement known as the Menashi–Kunashir rebellion was crushed.
 After that rebellion, the terms "Japanese" and "Ainu" referred to clearly distinguished groups, and the Matsumae were unequivocally Japanese.

-According to John A. Harrison of the University of Florida, prior to 1868 Japan used proximity as its claim Hokkaido, Saghalien and the Kuril Islands; however, Japan had never really explored, governed, or exploited the areas, and this claim was invalidated by the movement of Russia into the Northeast Pacific area and by Russian settlements on Kamchatka, Saghalien and the Okhotsk Coast.
+According to John A. Harrison of the University of Florida, prior to 1868 Japan used proximity as its claim to Hokkaido, Sakhalin and the Kuril Islands; however, Japan had never thoroughly explored, governed, or exploited the areas, and this claim was invalidated by the movement of Russia into the Northeast Pacific area and by Russian settlements on Kamchatka (from 1699), Sakhalin (1850s) and the Sea of Okhotsk Coast (1640s onwards).

-Leading up to the Meiji Restoration, the Tokugawa shogunate realized there was a need to prepare northern defenses against a possible Russian invasion and took over control of most of Ezochi.
-Many Japanese settlers regarded the Ainu as "inhumane and the inferior descendants of dogs."
-The shogunate also imposed various assimilation programs on the Ainu.